Spider201866/Alan_web/memory-bank/progress.md

 - Implementing a new dynamic language loading system using external JSON files.
 - Centralizing all page-specific CSS into `public/styles/styles.css` and making targeted consolidations.
 - **Fixing the build and linting pipeline**: Migrated to ESLint v9+ with `eslint.config.js`, updated `package.json` for ES modules, renamed CommonJS files to `.cjs`, and resolved all linting errors. `npm test` (now including translation consistency check) and `npm run lint` now pass.
+- **Frontend Orchestrator Refactor**: `home.js` and `index.js` have been successfully refactored into orchestrators, with their functionalities broken down into new, single-responsibility modules.
+This significantly improves the structure and maintainability of the frontend codebase.
 - **Minor HTML hygiene, accessibility, and performance improvements** (image deletion, removed inline styles, removed stale comment, verified meta descriptions, ensured consistent script deferral).
 Core scripts and HTML pages have been refactored to support these enhancements.
 Documentation and memory bank files are updated.
 The project is now poised for PWA capabilities and conditional logging.